 Results: Smallpox-Sized Particles (0.3 microns)

-For 0.3-micron particles, there was a much wider range in effectiveness.
+For the smaller 0.3-micron particles, there was a much wider range in effectiveness.
 The N95 mask, HEPA filter, and surgical mask still did best, all capturing over 75%.
 However, the materials consistently captured fewer smaller particles than larger particles.

-Some materials were only slightly better than nothing.
+The Worst Materials: For particles this small, some materials were only slightly better than nothing.
 The bandana, neck warmer, scarves, cleaning cloths, and 100% cotton T-shirt all captured less than 10%.

 The 100% cotton T-shirt result is worth highlighting because the Cambridge researchers recommended this material as one of the best.
 In our tests it captured just 3.4% of 0.3 micron particles.
 A double layer T-shirt captured 15%.